Journalism vs PR — how does it work?

 A fundamental critique against journalism is that objectivity is unrealistic and the public interest heterogeneous.

-Learn more: Journalism vs PR
+Learn more: Public Relations vs Journalism

-Why Journalists Sometimes Dislike PR
+Why Journalists Don’t Like PR (Sometimes)

 Journalists have plenty of reasons to dislike PR professionals:

-Why Journalists Seek PR Careers
+Why Journalists Seek PR Jobs

 The pay isn’t great, the work is stressful, there are often lots of internal politics to navigate, and the hours typically aren’t great.
 Many journalists must hop between temporary assignments for years before landing a reasonably safe position.